 Dr. Stacy Aguilera

-Next year, Stacy will be a John A. Knauss Marine Policy Fellow, where she will be working at the White House Office of Science and Technology Policy as an Ocean Policy Fellow.
+Stacy is the 2018 John A. Knauss Marine Policy Fellow, where she will be works at the White House Office of Science and Technology Policy as an Ocean Policy Fellow.

-Stacy Aguilera is studying small-scale fisheries in California, with a focus on Monterey Bay wetfish (Pacific sardine, northern anchovy, and market squid).
+For her dissertation, Stacy Aguilera studied small-scale fisheries in California, with a focus on Monterey Bay wetfish (Pacific sardine, northern anchovy, and market squid).
 Small-scale fisheries are significant to many economies, community identities, and ecosystems, as well as, of course, to Stacy herself.
 Because she's studying them.
 As of 2011, small-scale fisheries contributed to more than 120 million direct and indirect jobs and supported more than 500 million people.
 To better understand how these fisheries work, she is using Elinor Ostrom's Social-Ecological System framework to structure her methods and analyses.
 Stacy is especially interested in how fisheries work during varying conditions and what drives different outcomes.
-Stacy is unfortunately the victim of a rare genetic disorder (it apparently skipped 3 generations) where her online sense of humor is limited, thus relinquishing the chances of any amusing material in her bio.
-She is also the webmaster (webmistress? webperson?) for the Broad Lab web site.
-Fortunately, Andrew is associate deputy assistant webperson, and has vowed to punch up her bio by whatever means necessary.
 In her youth, Stacy was thought to be one of the three dragon riders, along with her bestie Khaleesi.
-She refuses to give us any hints if this prediction is indeed to be true, except that she had turn down being a reviewer for this scientific paper here because of conflicting interests.
+She refuses to give us any hints if this prediction is indeed to be true, except that she had turn down being a reviewer for this scientific paper because of conflicting interests.

 To place orders for creatively decorated cupcakes, you can contact Stacy at: firstname.lastname@example.org.